JoshieKurusu/portfolio-v1-archive/README.md

+# ⚠️ Status
+This portfolio was built in 2023 using HTML, CSS (SASS), JavaScript, and Bootstrap.
+It represents version 1 of my developer journey and is now archived.

 # Portfolio Showcase
-A curated collection of my work, skills, and projects, designed to highlight creativity, technical expertise, and seamless user experience.
+A collection of my work, skills, and projects, designed to highlight creativity, technical expertise, and seamless user experience.

 # 📖 About
 This portfolio serves as a visual representation of my growth as a developer, featuring carefully crafted projects that blend aesthetics with functionality.
 The platform ensures a clean, responsive design that adapts effortlessly across devices.
 Every element is structured to provide an engaging experience for visitors exploring my work.